fuentesigma/quantumlab/README.md

-# quantumlab
+#QuantumLab
-quantum simulator of control operations on qubits
+>It is a simulator of quantum operations on two-level quantum systems

-> The respository includes an elementary simulator capable to produce transitions on a single qubit subject to different external conditions.
-Then, the outcomes are visualized via the Bloch sphere.
-The engine is based in C++, whereas the user can interact with data by means of Matlab's GUI.
+>QL consists of a simple code that emulates the state transition of a single qubit subject to the application of external fields.
+The code has two dependencies.
+The engine runs over C while the UI runs over Matlab (Octave).
+Some data charts are given to serve as examples, but leaving to the user the possibility to use specific data.

+>Consult the manual fur further help.